home-assistant/home-assistant.io/source/_integrations/google_photos.markdown

 ---

 The **Google Photos** integration allows you to connect your [Google Photos](https://photos.google.com/) to Home Assistant.
-The integration adds a [media source](/integrations/media_source) with recent  photos allowing you view view or cast your photos from the media browser.
+The integration adds a [media source](/integrations/media_source) with recent  photos allowing you to view or cast your photos from the media browser.

 ## Prerequisites